mlswg/mls-protocol/draft-ietf-mls-protocol.md

   based on the proposals that are in the commit (see above), then it MUST be populated.
 Otherwise, the sender MAY omit the `path` field at its discretion.

+* If populating the `path` field:

+  * If this is an external commit, assign the sender the leftmost blank leaf node in the new ratchet tree.
+If there are no blank leaf nodes in the new ratchet tree, add a blank leaf to the right side of the new ratchet tree and assign it to the sender.

+  * Generate path secrets for the parent nodes along the sender's filtered direct path, as described in {{synchronizing-views-of-the-tree}}.
+Define `commit_secret` as the value `path_secret[n+1]` derived from the `path_secret[n]` value assigned to the root node.

+  * Update the new ratchet tree by setting the parent nodes on the sender's filtered direct path based on the path secrets.
+Compute parent hashes for these nodes.
+Set the sender's leaf node in the new tree to a new leaf node including the resulting parent hash for its nearest ancestor.

+    * The new leaf node MUST have `leaf_node_source` set to `commit`.
+    * Since the new leaf node effectively updates an existing leaf node in the group, it MUST adhere to the same restrictions as LeafNodes used in `Update` proposals (aside from `leaf_node_source`).
+    * The application MAY specify other changes to the leaf node, e.g., providing a new signature key, updated capabilities, or different extensions.

+  * Construct a provisional GroupContext object containing the following values:
+    * `group_id`: Same as the old GroupContext
+    * `epoch`: The epoch number for the new epoch
+    * `tree_hash`: The tree hash of the new ratchet tree
+    * `confirmed_transcript_hash`: Same as the old GroupContext
+    * `extensions`: The new GroupContext extensions (possibly updated by a GroupContextExtensions proposal)

-* If populating the `path` field: Create an UpdatePath using the provisional ratchet tree and GroupContext.
+  * Create an UpdatePath that encrypts the path secrets for the nodes along the sender's filtered direct path to the new ratchet tree, using the provisional GroupContext as context.
 Any new member (from an Add proposal) MUST be excluded from the resolution during the computation of the UpdatePath.
-The `leaf_node` for this UpdatePath MUST have `leaf_node_source` set to `commit`.
-  Note that the LeafNode in the `UpdatePath` effectively updates an existing LeafNode in the group and thus MUST adhere to the same restrictions as LeafNodes used in `Update` proposals (aside from `leaf_node_source`).

   * Assign this UpdatePath to the `path` field in the Commit.

-   * Apply the UpdatePath to the tree, as described in
-     {{synchronizing-views-of-the-tree}}, creating the new ratchet tree.
-Define `commit_secret` as the value `path_secret[n+1]` derived from the `path_secret[n]` value assigned to the root node.

 * If not populating the `path` field: Set the `path` field in the Commit to the null optional.
 Define `commit_secret` as the all-zero vector of length `KDF.Nh` (the same length as a `path_secret` value would be).
-In this case, the new ratchet tree is the same as the provisional ratchet tree.

 * Derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals